ptmotorsport/PT-IMU2CAN/README.md

 These products often have the price tag to match.

 ### Target:
-Our product is tailored towards begining race teams or track club events. \
+Our product is tailored towards beginning race teams or track club events. \
 Solution: we offer a low barrier to entry system that does well enough at the base level but can be greatly extended.

 ### Product goals: